Affirmative Action vs. Affirmative Information: Introduction

 \section{Introduction}

-Algorithmic risk scores are increasingly helping lenders, physicians, and judges make high-impact decisions in the presence of uncertainty.
-Yet even the most advanced algorithms cannot eliminate the uncertainty surrounding these decisions \cite{jordan}, and in recent years there has been growing awareness of real-world cases where the burden of prediction error falls more heavily on some populations than others \cite{angwin2016machine, eubanks2018child, obermeyer2019dissecting}.
-In light of these issues, a growing branch of research in fair prediction has produced methods to modify algorithms so that they yield equal error rates across subgroups \cite{hardt2016equality, zafar2017fairness, reich2020possibility}.
+Decision-makers that match individuals to opportunities wrestle with uncertainty and inevitably make mistakes.
+Empirical studies of foster care assignments, criminal bail decisions, and hospital treatments have uncovered real-world cases in which prediction errors disproportionately affect the most disadvantaged subpopulations being screened. \citep{angwin2016machine, arnold2022measuring, eubanks2018child, obermeyer2019dissecting}.
+These patterns cause systematic differences in access to opportunities that are needed and deserved.

+To explain biased outcomes, intuition often guides us to search for bias in the data that drive the predictions.
+This paper, however, shows that bias enters predictions not only through included data, but also through the absence of data.
+We explain how uncertainty itself complicates efforts to identify \textit{equally qualified} candidates from different demographic groups and thereby generates disparate impacts.

-In this paper, we show why error rate disparities across groups arise in the first place and characterize necessary conditions to correct them.
-We consider screening decisions in which applicants are either granted or denied an opportunity, such as a loan, based on predictions of their eventual outcomes, such as loan repayment.
-We provide empirical and theoretical evidence showing that applicants from lower-mean groups are often more likely than those from higher-mean groups to be misclassified as negative and mistakenly denied a loan.
-Conversely, those from higher-mean groups are relatively more likely to be misclassified as positive.
-Based on these error patterns, individuals from lower-mean groups have lower probability of accessing loans \textit{conditional on their true repayment ability}.
-The imbalance can persist even when the predictions are group-blind, and it tends to be exacerbated when they are imprecise.
-We therefore call this phenomenon ``the disparate impact of uncertainty."
+In particular, we consider screening decisions in which applicants are either granted or denied an opportunity, such as a loan, based on predictions of their eventual outcomes, such as loan repayment.
+We show that while uncertainty affects the accuracy of predictions for all subpopulations in the data, the \textit{types} of errors often vary systematically.
+Applicants from lower-average groups tend to be assigned higher false negative rates and those from higher-average groups tend to be assigned higher false positive rates.
+As a result, applicants from lower-average groups are less likely to be accepted conditional on their true ability.
+We call this effect ``the disparate impact of uncertainty" and characterize why it often arises in practice, despite decision-maker's efforts to make predictions fairly.

+The reason that the disparate impact of uncertainty arises so often is that it can emerge even from facially neutral prediction methods.
+We show that the widespread practice of stripping demographic data from datasets is not a remedy.
+This distinguishes the disparate impact of uncertainty from traditional statistical discrimination, in which differences in access to opportunity can be traced back to the decision-makers' choice to weigh demographic characteristics \citep{aigner1977statistical}.